KatCollier/challenge-stack-exchange/README.md

-# Eliiza Data Science Challenge
+# Data Science Challenge

-Thank you for taking time to do the Eliiza Data Science challenge.
+Thank you for taking time to do the Mantel Group Data Science challenge.
 We're looking forward to hearing your thoughts and your approach to these common client asks we've recreated!

 The challenge contains two exercises.
-Because this is the tool we most commonly use across Eliiza, our preference is that you complete exercise 2 in Python.
+Because this is the tool we most commonly use across Mantel Group, our preference is that you complete exercise 2 in Python.
 You are welcome to create a Jupyter notebook and use any Python packages.
 Please send your submission via email, including your code for exercise 2 and any materials for exercise 1.

 The purpose of this challenge is to allow us to kick off the conversation to dive a little deeper into your consulting and technical experience.
 This is a chance for you to demonstrate how you might approach business problems but we don't expect you to perform every possible variation and approach!
-Don't stress if you're tight on time - we get it, you have a life outside of applying for jobs - we're not expecting you to spend endless hours perfecting it (or infinite hyperparameter tuning! ;) ), just make sure you do enough to show us just how awesome you are in data science.
+Don't stress if you're tight on time - we get it, you have a life outside of applying for jobs - we're not expecting you to spend endless hours perfecting it, just make sure you do enough to demonstrate your abilities in data science.
 In exercise 1 we're looking to explore how you would approach solving business problems in a client setting, while exercise 2 focuses on some of the core data science skills.

 ## Exercises